 We handle personal injury claims on a contingency fee.
 This means we obtain our fee and costs from the compensation that’s paid to you.
 Thus, if there is no recovery there’ll be no attorney fee.
 You never had to dip into your pocket to pay us.

-Speak With an Experienced Orlando Personal Injury Attorney For Free
+Speak With Experienced Orlando Personal Injury Attorneys For Free

 Have you been injured anywhere in Orlando?
-Talk to a dedicated, aggressive and experienced Florida injury lawyer at Badgley Law Group today.
+Talk to the dedicated, aggressive and experienced Orlando personal injury attorneys at Badgley Law Group today.
 We do not charge any fee upfront and will work with you to secure your interests and obtain appropriate compensation.

 Insurance companies and the at fault party will do all that is within their power to avoid paying compensation.
 As profit-driven enterprises, insurers in particular will look for any legitimate loophole they can exploit to pay a minimal amount or not pay the claim at all.
 This is where self-representation can place you at a disadvantage.